bryanbraun/bryanbraun.github.io/_posts/2019-02-09-how-im-making-changes-in-2019.md

 And that totally makes sense.
 The whole premise of habits is that if you do something long enough, then it becomes easy to keep it going.
 Identified motivation explains _why_ it gets easy.

 The best part is that it's scalable.
-Once a new behavior is [on autopilot]({{site.url}}/2018/06/04/putting-your-learning-on-autopilot/), you can move onto the next change you want to make without losing the progress you made.
+Once you developed a habit, that new behavior is [on autopilot]({{site.url}}/2018/06/04/putting-your-learning-on-autopilot/) and you can move on to the next change without losing the progress you made.
 You're rebuilding your identity into whatever you want it to be, one incremental step at a time.

 So I'm going to work on habits in 2019.
 I'll do it similar to how [Nicky Case did it last year](https://blog.ncase.me/habits-i-tried-to-make-in-2018).
 I'll choose one habit per month and track it daily with a streak-building tool (I'm using [Habit Streak Pro](https://play.google.com/store/apps/details?id=uk.amimetic.habitspro&hl=en)).